XaviXO/AmorMortis/README.md

 The One Stop Shop to get all your favorite art

-Come and Check it out while SUpplies Last
+Come and Check it out while Supplies Last